PoODL-CES/Genomics_learning_workshop/variant_filter_description.md

 Welcome!
 This page breaks down the essential filters used for the refinement of genetic variant data before the downstream analysis.
 From removing errors to keeping only high-confidence SNPs, each step here helps you build more accurate dataset for things like population genetics, GWAS, and PCA.
-Whether you're new to variant filtering or just need an in-depth understanding of the step, this guide makes complex filters easy to understand—and even easier to apply.
+Whether you're new to variant filtering or just need an in-depth understanding of the step, this guide makes complex filters easy to understand and even easier to apply.